This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 JMP Live Spaces

-In JMP Live, all posts and folders are contained in a space:
+In JMP Live, all posts and folders are contained in a space.

 Tip: To quickly access your personal space, click your user icon > My personal space.
+If you do not have a personal space, you might be able to create one from your account settings if this option is enabled by JMP Live administrators.

-Find out what you can do in JMP Live spaces:
+Find out what you can do in JMP Live spaces.

 Create or Delete a Space